SciML/Surrogates.jl/docs/src/moe.md

 ## Mixture of Experts (MOE)

 !!! note
-    This surrogate requires the 'SurrogatesMOE' module which can be added by inputting "]add SurrogatesMOE" from the Julia command line.
+    This surrogate requires the 'SurrogatesMOE' module, which can be added by inputting "]add SurrogatesMOE" from the Julia command line.

 The Mixture of Experts (MOE) Surrogate model represents the interpolating function as a combination of other surrogate models.
 SurrogatesMOE is a Julia implementation of the [Python version from SMT](https://smt.readthedocs.io/en/latest/_src_docs/applications/moe.html).